Leisure, Recreation and Special Events in Mantua

 - State Nature Preserves

-According to the Ohio Department of Natural Resources, Marsh Wetlands is 153 acres of excellent habitat for waterfowl as well as numerous other wetland species of both plants and animals.
-It was dedicated in 1990 and is classified as an emergent marsh1.
-It is a part of the 'Mantua Swamp' region, enjoying more than 40 years of distinction, designated as a National Natural Landmark in 1976 by the U.S. Department of the Interior, National Parks Service (NPS).
+According to ODNR, Marsh Wetlands is 153 acres of "excellent habitat For waterfowl as well as numerous other wetland species of both plants and animals."
+It was dedicated in 1990 and is classified as an Emergent Marsh 1.
+It is a part of the 'Mantua Swamp' region, enjoying more than 40 years of distinction, designated as a National Natural Landmark (NNL) in 1976 by the U.S. Department of the Interior, National Parks Service (NPS).
 It is the only such recognized site in Portage County, among 20+ in Ohio, joining some 520 celebrated NNL phenomena across America!

 Mantua Village is in the process of upgrading & rededicating the Buchert Memorial Park Trail.
-The trail is located along the edge of the Cuyahoga River, allowing easy access to the Headwaters Hike & Bike Trail from the Park.
-The Village received a Recreational Trail Grant from the Ohio Department of Natural Resources (ODNR) and funding assistance from the Portage County Board of Commissioners to construct the Buchert Park Trail as well as a 16 ton, 90-foot long pedestrian/bicyclist bridge, designed by CT Consultants, over the Upper Cuyahoga State Scenic River serving as a Trailhead node for nearby Downtown Mantua.
+The trail is located along the edge of the Upper Cuyahoga State Scenic River, allowing easy access to the adjacent Buckeye Trail and Headwaters Hike & Bike Trail.
+Mantua Village. with assistance from DMRC, has applied for, & received grant assistance from, ODNR program initiatives, and funding assistance, previously, from the Portage County Board of Commissioners, to construct the Buchert Memorial Park Trail as well as a 16 ton, 90-foot long pedestrian/bicyclist bridge, designed by CT Consultants, over the Upper Cuyahoga State Scenic River serving as a Trailhead node for nearby Downtown Mantua.